supreeti/Metric-webapp/README.md

 # Metric-webapp
-# bookstore-app
-This project is about Online Bookstore using React.
+This project is about World Metric App using React and API.

 <!-- TABLE OF CONTENTS -->